Grants

 What are you looking for in a LingComm grant application?

-We’re also looking for projects that are specific enough in scope that $500 can provide a significant boost to what you’re already doing and where we can see the initial effects of the grant by the end of 2024, even around other work and/or school commitments that you presumably have.
+We’re also looking for projects that are specific enough in scope that $300 can provide a significant boost to what you’re already doing and where we can see the initial effects of the grant by the end of the year, even around other work and/or school commitments that you presumably have.
 (This is about 6 months from when we announce the winner.)
 We recognize that projects do have a lifecycle, and you don’t have to promise us free content for the internet indefinitely, but we do ask you to talk to us about how the grant fits into the longer-term longevity of your project.

 Why do you ask about new audiences?

-We want communication about linguistics to reach as many people as possible, and thinking critically and creatively about projects to cater to a wide range of people makes that happen.
+We want communication about linguistics to reach as many people as possible, and thinking critically and creatively about projects to cater to a wide range of people using your own unique voice makes that happen.
 We strongly encourage people from backgrounds that have been underrepresented in linguistics communication to apply, perhaps reaching new audiences that you yourself are a part of.
 We also encourage you to use this section to talk about how your project will be accessible, such as with transcripts, captions, or alt-text.
 The application itself is in English for the time being, but we also welcome proposals for LingComm projects that aren’t in English.

 Do I have to have experience at doing LingComm?